pyrsmk/qwest/README.md

 jam install qwest
 ```

 The `qwest.min.js` file has been bundled to work in any environment.
-But if you don't want to load qwest and its dependencies, you can use `src/qwest.js` which is an AMD module.
+But if you don't want to load qwest and its dependencies, you can use `src/qwest.js` as a CommonJS module.

 What's new in 2.1?
 ------------------